 Dhaka Literary Festival (DLF or Dhaka Lit Fest), held at the historic premises of the Bangla Academy every year since 2012, marks a resurgence of Bangladeshi literary culture while vigorously engaging other cultures far beyond our own borders.
 DLF began its journey with a pilot event in 2011 under the aegis of the world famous Hay-on-Wye festival.

 From its inception, the key organisers of the festival – Sadaf Saaz, Tahmima Anam, Ahsan Akbar and K Anis Ahmed – shared a common vision to connect Bangladeshi writing and writers to the wider world.
 With three rapid iterations – 2012, 2013 and 2014 – the festival established Dhaka’s place in the global literary circuit.

-Ahsan Akbar and K Anis Ahmed as directors of the festival, it assumed a new name – Dhaka Lit Fest – to mark its commitment to promoting Dhaka and Bangladeshi culture to the world.
+In 2015, the festival celebrated its fifth anniversary, and with Sadaf Saaz, Ahsan Akbar and K Anis Ahmed as directors of the festival, it assumed a new name – Dhaka Lit Fest – to mark its commitment to promoting Dhaka and Bangladeshi culture to the world.
 It will continue to draw upon Bengal’s rich tradition, urban and folk, from founding stalwarts like Rabindranath Tagore and Lalon Shah, to the most striking contemporary and debutant voices.
 It will also keep expanding its reach across disciplines and genres: fiction and literary non-fiction to history, politics and society; poetry and translations; science and mathematics; philosophy and religion.

 DLF is not just about bringing the world and our audience closer, but enriching that very world by acting as a crucible and a catalyst for fresh, fierce creative expression.